-1. Get in face time every day
+1. Get in facetime every day

-Though it may seem like a chore at first, set aside just a few minutes to talk face to face with one another.
-You will soon come to really love and appreciate this face time, for it gives you a great way of reconnecting.
+Though it may seem like a chore at first, you must set aside just a few minutes to talk face to face with one another.
+You will soon come to really love and appreciate this facetime, for it gives you a great way of reconnecting.

-Even if it’s right before you go to bed at night, be sure that you talk with one another about anything and everything and see how this really helps to open the floodgates and get the two of you talking again!
+Even if it’s right before you go to bed at night, be sure that you talk with one another about anything and everything and see how this really helps to open the floodgates and get the two of you talking again.

 2. Make time for just you two (such as date night)

 Having that time each day helps you to remember what you love about each other.
 This inevitably leads to the need for having more time dedicated to just the two of you.

 Having time away from the kids, away from responsibilities, and focused just on you as a couple really makes you stronger.
 This gives you a wonderful opportunity for good conversation and reconnecting, which is what effective communication is really all about in the long run.

 3. Talk about more than just the functional

 It’s easy to get caught in a rut talking about cleaning the house or picking up the kids every single day.
 This will mean that your communication is much more about the mundane and much less about the good conversation that keeps you linked together.